FaceFTW/faceftw.github.io/src/blog/0010/index.md

 >
 > -- u/ethansidentifiable in [this Reddit post]( https://www.reddit.com/r/nextjs/comments/159d3tz/nexts_solution_for_partial_hydration_rsc_seems/)

 I wasn't crazy. ***Next.js didn't actually do true SSG.
 It was really just a half-assed system that technically rendered the page twice for my use case.*** The documentation tricked me into thinking it had a solved solution for my problems when in reality it was designed for _larger projects and solutions_.

-I want to be clear that Next.js is not the worst framework out there (although I personally think that the backing company Vercel is expensive in their services and cringe).
-The selling point is that this is suited for significantly larger projects that need to scale fast.
-And even for that, I now harbor skepticism towards the efficiency at that scale as well.
-Under an SSR model, the main bottleneck is the server rendering the DOM and sending updates to the client, which seems to be much more suited to how Next.js works.
 The SSG Next.js seems to be "masking" the work that a server would already have done, which may seem faster to the user, but is significantly less efficient due to how the hydration of the page works.
+In essence, it acts more as "SSR with preloading", which again, _works best with more complex projects involving asynchronous processing_.
+Would I use Next.js in that case?
+Probably not anymore, I have a bad taste in my mouth from trying to understand why I needed that much JS for a simple site, and even then I'd rather not have to pay to do server hosting for an SSR project if I don't have to.
+So goodbye and good riddance!

 ## Ditching React